 My other main use is as an entertainment device, whether that be playing games, reading library ebooks, blogs or Reddit, or watching YouTube videos.
 I also use it to send videos or streams to my telly and podcasts and music to my Google Nest Mini.

-I also use my tablet to set reminders, organise things like my calendar, shop on Amazon, track where Johan is via GPS (when he’s running and with his permission), find stuff out and sometimes just look at pretty or cute pictures.
+I also use my tablet to set reminders, organise things like my calendar, shop on Amazon, track where Izzy is via GPS (when she’s running and with her permission), find stuff out and sometimes just look at pretty or cute pictures.
 I really hate being separated from my tablet, even for short periods.

 If you’re using one as heavily as I do then I’d recommend getting a decent one, especially if it’s a communication device as well, but for just Facebook, Netflix and YouTube a low cost one such as a Kindle Fire HD 10 is probably okay.
 If you’re not heavily invested in Android then an iPad may be a better option as they tend to just work better and even the cheaper ones are decent.
 Some people might prefer a smaller screen size, in which case 7, 8 and 9 inch tablets are available.